dotnetcore/aspnetcore-doc-cn/aspnetcore/security/authentication/social/facebook-logins.md

   > [!NOTE]
   > You don't need to configure **signin-facebook** as a route in your app.
 The Facebook middleware automatically intercepts requests at this route and handles them to implement the OAuth flow.

-* Make a note of your `App ID` and your `App Secret` before dismissing this page so that you can add both into your ASP.NET Core app later in this tutorial.
+* Click the **Dashboard** link in the left navigation.

-* Tap **Save Changes** to complete the new application configuration.
+    On this page, you'll need to make a note of your `App ID` and your `App Secret`.
+Later in this tutorial, you will add both into your ASP.NET Core application.

-## Storing Facebook AppId and AppSecret
+## Storing Facebook App ID and AppSecret

 Link sensitive settings like Facebook `App ID` and `App Secret` to your application configuration by using the [Secret Manager tool](../../app-secrets.md) instead of storing them in your configuration file directly, as described in the [social login overview page](index.md).
 Execute the following commands in your project working directory: